+ LR-Icons —

 ICR

-Income-Contingent Repayment, one of the four IDR plans.
+Income-Contingent Repayment, one of the IDR plans.

 PSLF